cieslarmichal/faker-cxx/README.md

 The library is heavily inspired by [Faker.js](https://github.com/faker-js/faker).

+Dependencies:
-Dependencies: GTest for building library tests (can be disabled by setting CMake flag BUILD_FAKER_TESTS=OFF)
+ - GTest: building library tests (can be disabled by setting CMake flag BUILD_FAKER_TESTS=OFF)
+ - fmt: formatting, cannot use standard lib because apple clang does not support this feature

 ## 🎯 Goal